Skip to Content

-The Postgraduate Diploma in Public Health will give you leading-edge expertise in many different subjects such as epidemiology and biostatistics, Maori and Pacific health, health economics, occupational health, environmental health, programme evaluation, health inequalities and health policy.
+The Postgraduate Diploma in Public Health will give you leading-edge expertise in many different subjects such as:

-With the Postgraduate Diploma in Public Health, you will understand the core functions of public health: health promotion, disease prevention, disease surveillance and monitoring, health assessment and health protection.
+You will understand the core functions of public health.
+This includes health promotion, disease prevention, disease surveillance and monitoring, health assessment and health protection.

-You will also be able to identify and critically analyse public health problems and solutions from a range of perspectives including biological, environmental, behavioural, social and cultural determinants as well as from a systems perspective.
-These skills will be invaluable in the workplace.
+You will also be able to identify and critically analyse public health problems and solutions from a range of perspectives.

-You can study in a way that best suits you: block or distance courses, full time or part time.
-Study can be tailored specifically for your needs.
+You can study in a way that best suits your lifestyle – enrol in distance courses and study full or part time.

 There are many employment opportunities that public health training can give both in the health sector and wider government and community sectors.
 These include: